rmp-up/wp-di/README.md

 This is nothing new but we added some magic:

-* Compatible with every project using Pimple already
+* Compatible with projects using Pimple already
 * Configuration via plain arrays, Yaml or other
 * "Less WordPress more OOP"

-And still searching for other magic to apply.
+and still searching for other magic to apply.

 ## Getting started